President’s Day Weekend. February 18, 19 & 20, 2023

-On-site general admission tickets are $15 per person per day.
+On-site general admission tickets are $25 on-site and $20 online per person per day.
 Discount tickets and packages are available in advance online.
 Click buy tickets above for more information.

-Free Admission is granted to children 12 and under, Metrorail Golden Passport and Patriot Passport holders.
-Residents of Coconut Grove in the 33133 zip code may purchase a $5 admission ticket.
+Free Admission is granted to children 12 and under.
+Residents of Coconut Grove in the 33133 zip code may purchase a $10 admission ticket at the gate.
 One per person per day (valid state issued ID is required; 1 ticket per ID).

-ATMs will be conveniently located throughout the festival.
-Credit Cards are accepted at all food and beverage stands.
+The festival has moved to a CASHLESS system.
+ATMs will not be located throughout the festival.
+Credit Cards are accepted at all food and beverage stands including merchandise booths.
 Artists may choose to accept cash only transactions.